barbarad91/reto_web/README.md

 ## Technologies

 The data is located in a Mongo DB.
-It is served through an API REST built using Express.js and Node.js.
+It is served through a graphQL API and Node.js.
 The client side is built with React and Typescript, using Material-UI.

 Server side has been deployed to Heroku and client side has been deployed to Vercel.